 “Chronic sleep deprivation can even affect your appearance,” the Cleveland Clinic website explains.
 “Over time, it can lead to premature wrinkling and dark circles under the eyes.
 Also, research links a lack of sleep to an increase of the stress hormone cortisol in the body.
 Cortisol can break down collagen, the protein that keeps skin smooth.”

-How To Sleep Better On A College Campus
+How to Sleep Better at a College Campus

 In theory, addressing sleep deprivation is simple: Just find a way to sleep more.